devskale/offpunk/README.md

 ## Cache design

 The offline content is stored in ~/.cache/offmini/ as plain .gmi/.html files.
 The structure of the Gemini-space is tentatively recreated.
-One key element of the design is to not have any database.
+One key element of the design is to avoid any database.
 The cache can thus be modified by hand, content can be removed, used or added by software other than offpunk.

 There’s no feature to automatically trim the cache.
 It is believed that gemini content being lightweight, one would have to seriously browse a lot before cache size is an issue.
 If cache becomes too big, simply rm -rf the folders of the capsules taking too much space.